Notable Luttrells in Ireland

 Sir Geoffrey Luttrell (the "original" Sir Geoffrey--great-great-grandfather of the Sir Geoffrey Luttrell of "The Luttrell Psalter" and ancestor of the Luttrells of Dunster Castle in Somersetshire, England) served as King John's minister on many missions of state to Ireland from 1204 to 1216.

-Other Luttrells of note have included Robert Luttrell (Treasurer of St. Patrick's Cathedral and Chancellor of Ireland, 1235 - 1246) who apparently "had some connection with the Luttrellstown neighborhood", Sir Thomas Luttrell (Chief Justice of the Common Pleas in Ireland, 1534 - 1554), Col. Simon Luttrell (Lord Lieutenant of the County Dublin), his nephew Simon Luttrell (Baron Irnham and Lord of Carhampton,
+Other Luttrells of note have included Robert Luttrell (Treasurer of St. Patrick's Cathedral and Chancellor of Ireland, 1235 - 1246) who apparently "had some connection with the Luttrellstown neighborhood", Sir Thomas Luttrell (Chief Justice of the Common Pleas in Ireland, 1534 - 1554), Col. Simon Luttrell (Lord Lieutenant of the County Dublin), his nephew Simon Luttrell (Baron Irnham and Lord of Carhampton, (d.
+1787)

-d.
-1787) and Henry Luttrell (second Lord of Carhampton), the last Luttrell to occupy Luttrellstown Castle, near Dublin.
+the last Luttrell to occupy Luttrellstown Castle, near Dublin.

 OTHER IRISH LINKS